deeplearninc/relaax/README.md

 ```
 relaax.store_metrics('average_training_reward', average_training_reward)
 ```
 This call stores metrics with given name and value.
-All metrices are stored as mappings from training global step to given values.
+All metrics are stored as mappings from training global step to given values.
-All metrices could be browsed in realtime during training by TensorBoard attached to training cluster or to local training.
+All metrics could be browsed in real time during training by TensorBoard attached to training cluster or to local training.

 DA3C gathers following metrics:
 * episode reward